 The ability to transform practice through evidence and tackle issues in healthcare with contemporary thinking are competencies for the 21st century nurse leader.
 Building upon your master's preparation, the DNP Completion Program provides you with the preparation and experiences to be that leader.

-View a DNP program informational webinarThe Doctor of Nursing Practice (DNP) Completion Program prepares registered nurses (RNs) with a Masters degree for various roles in health care leadership and as Clinical Nurse Leaders.
-Graduates of the program are equipped to design models of health care delivery, evaluate clinical outcomes, identify and manage the health care needs of diverse populations, and use technology and information to transform the field.
+View a DNP program informational webinarThe Doctor of Nursing Practice (DNP) Completion Program prepares registered nurses (RNs) who already hold a Master's degree to take on greater leadership roles.
+The curriculum combines nursing, business, informatics and health care administration coursework with advanced practice in clinical settings.
+Graduates join the workforce with the skills to improve models of health care delivery, evaluate clinical outcomes, identify and manage the health care needs of diverse populations, and use technology and information to transform the field.

 Nurse Practitioner Certificate